C191068/JS_DOM/README.md

 now html attributes such as ids and classes in this case <br>
 styles etc are also considers node in the dom hierarchy <br>

+but they actually don't participate in parent child sibling relationship <br>